 Applicants will be required to submit an application in a form provided by the GRBRA, including all required attachments.
-The most current application is available on the GRBRA's website and is required to be submitted online, or, for Environmental Site Assessment grants, submitted via email.
+The most current application is available on the GRBRA's website and is required to be submitted online.
 The application fee will be due at the time of application or, for Environmental Site Assessment grants, when invoiced.